Unit 3: Macroeconomics

 Analyzing various types of labor underutilization, students examine unemployment data to understand its causes, consequences, and limitations.

-"Loved the addition of the economists and their studies at the end of the slides - especially how those studies could help answer some of the 'Questions raised while viewing data' on the Suggested Responses sheet.
-Love the retrieval practice at the beginning of each lesson." - Kyle G., AL
+"Loved the addition of the economists and their studies at the end of the slides.
+Love the retrieval practice at the beginning of each lesson." — Kyle G., AL

 3.8 A Practical Guide to the U.S. Economy: Part 1